eGovStack/core-services/pdfgen/README.md

 [Mustache.js](https://github.com/janl/mustache.js/ ):- As templating engine to populate format as defined in format config, from request json based on mappings defined in data config

 ### Configuration
-PDF service use two config files for a pdf generation as per requirement
+PDFGEN use two config files for a pdf generation as per requirement
 - Format Config File: It define format as per PDFMake syntax of pdf [Sample format config](https://raw.githubusercontent.com/egovernments/configs/master/pdfgen/format-config/tl-receipt.json).
 - Data Config File : It use to fill format of pdf to prepare final object which will go to PDFMake and will be converted into PDF [Sample data config](https://raw.githubusercontent.com/egovernments/configs/master/pdfgen/data-config/tl-receipt.json).